hphelion/documentation/commercial/GA1/CarrierGrade/UseCases/TasksforUsers/Volumes/carrier-grade.dashboard.volume.attach.md

 7. Click **Attach Volume**.

-The dashboard shows the instance to which the volume is now attached and the device name.
-You can view the status of a volume in the Volumes tab of the dashboard.
-The volume is either Available or In-use.
-Now you can log in to the instance and mount, format, and use the disk.
+The dashboard shows the volume is In-Use and lists the instance to which the volume is now attached.
+You can now log in to the instance and mount, format, and use the disk.

+**Note:** Not all of the **Action** menu items are available for an attached volume.

 ### Detach a volume from a VM instance ###